 Unlike most foodies, I more often than not zoom through my trips at the grocery store like a crazed contestant on Supermarket Sweep.
 Last month in Montana, however, while spending a few relaxing days at home with my family, I allowed myself to get lost in the imagery of the butter aisle.
 [Imagine my husband’s embarrassed horror as I snapped all these photos.
-Perhaps it was a suitable and just revenge for taking me to the hell that is Walmart.]
+Perhaps it was a suitable and just revenge for taking me to Walmart.]

 To begin, even when selling an item produced on a massive scale in a setting as fitting for automobiles as edible fare, the packaging of several butters and spreads presents bucolic images of farms, fields, and pastures, occupied by happy, peaceful cows, alongside perfectly maintained, bright red barns.